Key Takeaway

 Ozempic is a GLP-1 receptor agonist that slows gastric emptying as part of its therapeutic mechanism.
 When your stomach empties more slowly, it holds food longer.
 If you eat more than your stomach can comfortably process at this reduced pace, the resulting pressure and distension can trigger the vomiting reflex.

-The most common scenario is straightforward: a patient eats the same portion size they ate before starting Ozempic, their slowed stomach cannot handle it, and vomiting results.
+The most common scenario is straightforward: a patient eats the same portion size they ate before starting Ozempic, their slowed stomach can't handle it, and vomiting results.
 Fatty meals, eating too fast, and large beverages with meals compound the problem.

 How Long Does Ozempic Vomiting Last?

 Vomiting episodes are concentrated in the first few days after starting Ozempic or increasing the dose.
 Most patients experience only one or two episodes at each dose level, and these become less likely with each subsequent increase as the body adapts.
+For a complete cost breakdown, see our compare GLP-1 providers.

 The standard Ozempic escalation schedule (0.25 mg for four weeks, then 0.5 mg, then optionally 1.0 mg) is designed to minimize these effects.
 If your provider has you on an appropriate escalation pace and you adjust your eating habits, vomiting typically resolves within the first week on each new dose.